Docs

 Default helper function names are normalized separately:

-2. If the first character is not alphabetic, prefix contract_
+2. If the first character is not alphabetic, they are prefixed with contract_

 Examples: